 Judicial directions made by our members.
 If you wish to challenge any MCA (Member Case Assessment) Directions you can use the MCA Response Form if you are a prisoner, representing a prisoner or representing the Secretary of State.

 Complaints about other partner organisations such as prisons, the National Probation Service or Community Rehabilitation Companies.
 Complaints about services provided by other organisations should be directed to them.

 A complaint should be made as soon as possible when the issues are still fresh in everyone’s minds; the later the complaint is made, the more difficult it will be to investigate.
 Formal complaints must be made within 6 months of the event.

 How to make a Complaint

 If you wish to make a formal complaint, please use the complaints form if at all possible.
-If you are unable to use the form we have provided, please ensure that your letter or email is headed “Complaint” and is addressed to The Complaints Officer, Parole Board for England & Wales, 52 Queen Anne’s Gate, London SW1H 9AG.
+If you are unable to use the form we have provided, please ensure that your letter or email is headed “Complaint” and is addressed to The Complaints Officer, The Parole Board for England and Wales, Floor 3, 10 South Colonnade, Canary Wharf, London, E14 4PU.

 What Should I Say in My Complaint

 This will depend on the nature of your complaint.
 It will be helpful if you can summarise your complaint on the form provided and give specific details of the poor service issues you are raising.
 Please let us know if there is anyone who can provide further relevant evidence relating to your complaint.